 What if you can’t pay your rent?

 We want your tenancy to be a success.
 If you’re struggling to pay your rent you should contact us straight away.
 We can help you work out a budget and also check if you’re entitled to any help with your rent, such as Universal Credit or Housing Benefit.
-We can agree a payment plan to help you pay your rent and stop you building up arrears.
+We can agree a payment plan to help you pay your rent and reduce any arrears.
 If necessary we can signpost you to money and benefit advice or refer you to support agencies.

 Welfare Benefits and Universal Credit